reltaher/ProductionLineTracker-OOP-GUI-DB/README.md

 -Label with the text "Choose Product:" and a ListView below the label added to the AnchorPane.

--Below the ListView, a Label with the text "Choose Quantity:" and an editable ComboBox with a String datatype and values 1-10 populated in it were added to the AnchorPane.
+-Below the ListView, a Label with the text "Choose Quantity:" and a ComboBox with a String datatype were added to the AnchorPane.

 -A button with the text "Record Production" was added to the AnchorPane.
 For now, this button just prints the selected value from the ComboBox to the console.